micheeell/adventofcode/2023/day-9.md

 1. Download [your puzzle input](https://adventofcode.com/2023/day/9/input) and save it as `day-9.txt` in this folder.
-2. Run `php -f day-9.php -- -v -t` to check sample data is processed correctly
+2. Run `php -f day-9.php -- -v -t` to check sample data is processed correctly.
-3. Run `php -f day-9.php --` to get the answer based on your input for part2
+3. Run `php -f day-9.php --` to get the answer based on your input.
-4. You can do the same for part 2 with `--part2` / `-2` parameter: `php -f day-9.php -- -2` will provide with answer for
+4. You can do the same for part 2 with `--part2` / `-2` parameter:
+    + `php -f day-9.php -- -2` will provide with answer for
       part2.

 ### Links